Get 80% off your plan for your first 3 months*

 High profit margins typically mean a business:

-• Has more space to innovate – for example, by changing pricing strategies to find a competitive edge
+• innovates with pricing strategies to find a competitive edge

-Look closely at your performance to find trends and opportunities.
-Benchmark yourself against your competitors to see if you’re in a strong position.
+Look closely at your performance to find trends and opportunities, and benchmark against competitors to see if you're in a strong position.

 Do high profit margins guarantee growth?